jhnwu3/BioNetGMMFit/README.md

 All data must be loaded in csv format.

 ## *Loading in data*
-If you want to load in X data file, make sure to delete or move any pre-existing csv file located in the
+If you want to load in the X, control, or time 0 data file, make sure to delete or move any pre-existing csv file located in the

     data/X